Things you probably shouldn't do: Bending Mono to your will

 Unity needs to run your game: meshes, textures, sounds and, most importantly, managed assemblies

-ones that enable Unity functionality to some fundamental ones like mscorlib
+ones that enable Unity functionality to some fundamental ones like mscorlib.
+Unlike

 regular C# applications, Unity builds include every managed assembly that is referenced in your